Mountain photography by

 For a more specific and integral look to my work, please visit also the many sub galleries.

-Photography is the language of light on shapes.
+Photography is about the language of light on shapes.
 Music is the language of sound in space.

 As well as in the last 26 years I've adored to perform concerts in the greatest cathedrals of the world, immersed in centuries of architectural history, I live the exact same feeling when I'm temporary witness of the immense scenarios of the Alps, where the play of light unravels the mystery (like the mystical sound of the organ in a Gothic nave) revealing forms and suggestions in the millennial natural scenery of "our" planet.

 The act of reaching a summit for me doesn't make much sense if it is not part of a complete alpine experience, like living the mountain at all hours and being able to solve problems related to the survival on the spot (find water, prepare a shelter for the night, etc).
 Because, in my point of view, only this elements have an authentic charm, and can transform what could be just a sporting activity in a complete life lesson.
 There is no "conquest" in the mountains, there is only inner search, opportunity to get rid of the superfluous focusing all senses on what really counts in life.

 As a matter of fact, the pictures posted in this website can be considered like the top of an "iceberg" which symbolizes a personal path of continuous and deep research about the ancient mysteries of this world and the universe.